openbaton/docs/docs/vnfpackage.md

 A VNFPackage includes the VNFD, the image, scripts and a Metadata file structured as shown in the next part.

 # Package structure
-The VNFPackage consists of the following files/folder:
+The VNFPackage has the following structure:

 ```bash
 - Metadata.yaml